 Potential subsurface entrainment of septic tank discharge is undesirable and should be avoided when planning future recharge projects.
-Figure 11 shows the location of existing permitted septic tanks field.
+Figure 11 shows the location of existing permitted septic tanks, provided by the SLO County Planning and Building Department.
 The selection of preferred recharge project sites should consider the project's proximity to existing septic tanks.